 - How many hours of 491 can I use?

-- Students may use up to 7 hours of 491 credit as a biology elective (BIOL, BMCB, MBIO, ZOOL) in their degree plan.
-Hours in excess of this (up to 11 hours) may be used as general electives as long as a student has completed the Core Curriculum requirements.
+- Students may use a maximum combination of 7 hours of 484/485/491 (BIOL and NRSC majors) or 4 hours of 484/485/491 (BMCB, MBIO, ZOOL majors) in their major coursework.
+Hours in excess of this (up to 11 hours) may be used as general electives as long as the student has completed the Core Curriculum and University requirements.
 Visit the Undergraduate Research Page for more information.

 - How do I choose a 491 topic?